HistoryThis section has been translated automatically.

 - Grade 2 (moderate): Partial or complete loss of the nail plate, pain in the nail bed.

-- Grade 3 (severe): Pronounced nail changes that impede the performance of daily activities and require intravenous or surgical therapy.
+- Grade 3 (severe): Severe nail changes that interfere with activities of daily living and require intravenous or surgical therapy.

 EtiopathogenesisThis section has been translated automatically.